aafi/MT-Final-Project/To Submit/README.md

 	+ `es-en_target.train`, which contains 1050 English translations
 	+ `train_features`, which contains the values of each of the 17 features for each sentence

-as well as the `feature-list`, which contains the list of features being used
+as well as the `feature-list`, which contains the list of features being used.

+The `data-dev/` directory contains:

++ `es-en_score.dev`, which contains the score assigned to every alternate sentence in the test data, i:e 225 scores.
+This is what is used to develop locally.

-The `test-data/` directory contains one directory:
+The `data-test/` directory contains one directory:

 + `test`, which contains
 	+ `es-en_score.test`, which contains the true scores for each sentence (do not include this file when uploading as an assignment)